cy-stavros/eco_genomics/population_genomics/popgen_notes.md

 - also learned that plot() of a pca gives you a scree plot

 - then discussed Admixture Analysis (structure), but didn't get to coding it yet.
 Looking forward to doing that soon!

+### 10-1-24

+- Starting with admixture analysis (03) and then moving on to scanning for selection (04)

+- snmf takes much less time, computational power than bayesean analyses but yields similar results

+- (03 script is heavily annotated, see it for more detailed notes)

+-